parviziAH/deployment-study-group/theory/github.md

 ```

 ## Pull Requests (PRs)

-A Pull Request is a GitHub feature (not a Git command) that allows you to propose changes to a repository.
+The name is confusing.
+Has nothing to do with a pull.
+It should've been called Merge Request (MRs).
+You're basically proposing changes to a repository.

 ### Why Pull Requests Matter: